surya-mohapatra/sql-excel-project/README.md

 # SQL-Excel-project

 # Data Analysis Project using Postgresql and Excel for visualization on Citibike Data (NYC) 2016-2019
-- Data analysis and exploration done using PostgreSQL and Microsoft Excel
+- Data analysis and exploration done using PostgreSQL and Microsoft Excel.
-- Presentation including analysis and insights linked in Powerpoint format and displayed below
+- Presentation including analysis and insights linked in Powerpoint format and displayed below.
-- SQL code using PostgreSQL linked in text format
+- SQL code using PostgreSQL linked in text format.
-- Excel workbook with visualizations link provided
+- Excel workbook with visualizations link provided.

 # Citibike dataset
-- Collection of bike rental data from 2016 to 2019 in NYC
+- Collection of bike rental data from 2016 to 2019 in NYC.
 - 5 Tables were used in this analysis including yearly data of bike rentals from 2016 to 2019 and a reference table of the bike rental station including the number of bike docks.

 # Data Dictionary